-Last weekend my husband, a few select friends and I attended a black-tie dinner dance party like we do every Memorial Day weekend for the last two decades.
+Last weekend, my husband, a few select friends, and I attended a black-tie dinner dance party like every Memorial Day weekend for the previous two decades.
 Who does that?
-The Club Twenty-One social group does as a part of a long standing annual tradition for the last 20 years.
+The Club Twenty-One social group has been a part of a longstanding annual tradition for the last 20 years.

 PicMonkey Collage

-My husband belongs to Club Twenty-One that originated in 1946, made up of 21 African American men who found themselves barred from local professional organizations formed a social club to play cards, hold outings with their families and promote the black presence in the community.
+My husband belongs to Club Twenty-One, which originated in 1946, made up of 21 African American men who found themselves barred from local professional organizations and formed a social club to play cards, hold outings with their families, and promote the black presence in the community.
 Adopting a name similar to a popular and highly respected club in New York City (all good things happen in the Big Apple, don’t they?), they named themselves The Club Twenty-One, which also denotes the maximum membership at any time.
-Membership is by invitation only
+Membership is by invitation only.

 Here is a picture of the original members below: